 Another way that small humans (err kids) can push kittens a bit far is to continually stroke them and applying too much pressure when they do.

 They don’t mean any harm by it but they should be taught how to treat kittens, especially in the first few weeks.

 Is your kitten scared?

 Kittens can become spooked easily and for all kinds of reasons.
 It could be as simple as you wearing a strong perfume/aftershave which freaks them out.

 Or, loud noises and general ‘kid’ behavior.
 Most kittens don’t like it when kids are running around the house, especially in their direction!

 It’s more unlikely than the others but it’s certainly possible that your kitten may bite you if it suddenly becomes scared and you’re nearby.

-Yes, assuming the reason is due to teething – they will grow out of it after a few months.
+Yes, assuming the cause is teething – they will grow out of it when they are about 7 months old.
 As their adult teeth come through and they lose their baby teeth, they will no longer feel the need to chew at everything.

 What really helps the owner though is a proper socialization period during the first 12-weeks of the kitten’s life.

 This is the stage in their life that is (arguably) the most important.
 It is when (similar to canines in this regard) they need to really explore their senses.